dylancocoletzi/site_week_project/README.md

 Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+I would love to give a shout out to Amber and Jose from my pod, pod one because they helped me out so much.
+When we were doing the project, we were all doing the project together asking each other for help when we were stuck.
+No one was left behind because we always made sure we were all making progress.
+I will also like to give a shout to Roy and Amber becuase they made learning and debugging fun.